 Instead of stealing the money, the Professor had planned to print it using the machinery inside the Mint.
 He told his team that these newly printed currency notes would be untraceable and, thus, they would be able to use them freely.
 They held the employees hostage and maintained a good reputation with the general public through the media so that they could buy some time to print the money.
 The Professor didn’t want the police to raid the premises, which was the entire reason for creating a complex plan to fool the police and compel them to move in circles.
 And while the police were busy chasing the shadow, the Professor instructed Moscow to dig a tunnel inside the safe that would become their escape route out of the Mint.
 He had also ordered his team to force the employees to dig another tunnel in the Mint, which was a fake tunnel to trick the police and avoid a chase in the end.

 From outside the Mint, the Professor used a number of strategies to keep an eye on all the actions of the police so that he could tackle an attack even before the police could implement it.
 With Rio’s help, he planted a hacking device on Captain Cha Moohyuk’s cell phone and, with the help of the device, had been listening to their entire conversation the whole time to stay one step ahead of them.
-But while Seon Woojin was blindly in love with the Professor, it was Captain Cha who suspected that there was something wrong with this new guy, Park Sun-ho, aka, the Professor, and thus came to meet him at the end of Season 1.
+But while Seon Woojin was blindly in love with the Professor, it was Captain Cha who suspected that there was something wrong with this new guy, Park Sun-ho, aka, the Professor, and thus came to meet him at the end of the first part.

-By the end of Season 1, Moscow finally found some soil in the tunnel that he was digging, which meant it would soon be ready for their escape.
+By the end of Part 1, Moscow finally found some soil in the tunnel that he was digging, which meant it would soon be ready for their escape.
 While Nairobi, who was looking after the printing of the currency notes, needed only three more days to wrap up the job.
 The entire team speculated that they would be able to leave the Mint in another 72 hours if everything went according to plan.
 However, on the outside, the police had already recognized three suspects, i.e., Rio, Nairobi, and Berlin.
-Thus, even if they successfully escape the Mint, they would have to leave the country to live a peaceful life somewhere else.
+Thus, even if they successfully escape the Mint, they will have to leave the country to live a peaceful life somewhere else.
 Song Jung-ho, aka Berlin, was suffering from a terminal illness, probably Parkinson’s disease and might die soon.
 It could also play an important role in the transformation of his narcissistic character in the upcoming season.

 On the other hand, the Professor got carried away by his emotions and asked Seon Woojin to leave the case as it was taking a toll on her mental health.
 As Tokyo narrated the story, she explained why Woojin was so crucial to the success of the heist.
 However, if she leaves the special operation unit, then the Professor will have no means left to get the insights and that in turn could jeopardize the entire robbery.
-However, before Woojin could take that step, she found a piece of currency inside her pocket that was dropped by Anne Kim when Woojin went inside the Mint.
-The piece of the newly printed currency note probably gave her a hint about what the robbers had been planning all along, and thus she would do anything to stop them.
+But before Woojin could take that step, she found a piece of currency inside her pocket that was dropped by Anne Kim when Woojin went inside the Mint.
+The piece of the newly printed currency notes probably gave her a hint about what the robbers had been planning all along, and thus she would do anything to stop them.

-“Money Heist: Korea – Joint Economic Area” Season 1 ended on a cliffhanger.
+The first part of “Money Heist: Korea” Season 1 ended on a cliffhanger.
 Moohyuk, who suspected the new man in Woojin’s life, decided to pay a visit to his cafe and finally greeted Park Sun-ho, aka, the Professor.
 In the Korean series, the Professor used to teach (economics) at a university a few years ago, where Seon Woojin’s husband and National Assembly Member, Kim Sangman, met him.
 He was impressed by the Professor’s idea of uniting the Korean peninsula and thus took him to a person named Oh Jaeyun, who informed the Professor that North Korea was planning to implement an open-door policy, the first step toward the unification of North and South Korea.
 They had the means and the capital but needed an economic development strategy to move forward, and thus Oh Jaeyun requested the Professor to plan it for them.
 Even at this moment, the Professor had doubts about the entire scheme, yet he probably helped the government because of which the Joint Economic Area came into existence.
 Maybe the Professor only proposed that plan because he intended to steal the currency from the Mint later.
 And if the Professor is such an important person who played such a crucial role in the unification of the Korean peninsula, then both governments would have a record of his identity that Captain Cha Moohyuk could easily access.
-So the question here is, does Captain Cha Moohyuk know who the Professor is?
+So, the question here is, does Captain Cha Moohyuk know who the Professor is?
 He may not know that he is the mastermind behind the heist, but he may have an idea that he is the person who has written the future of the two countries.

 “Money Heist: Korea – Joint Economic Area” is a 2022 Drama Thriller series directed by Kim Hong-sun.